ethancampbell77/brewsnbarks/README.md

-# brewsnbarks
+# brews-and-barks
-A React-based App for Beer &amp; Dog enthusiasts
+A React-based full-stack application for finding beer-friendly/dog-friendly activities around the US.